xPhelippe/TrackerJS/README.md

 ### Changing the color

-A third part component (listed below) was used for the color picker.
+A third party component (listed below) was used for the color picker.
 Once the user clicked save, the ':root' css selector was modified with the user's new color.
 In addition, the MUI theme had to be changed.
 I tried using the localStorage hook at the highest level component to accomplish this, but my useEffect((),[localStorage]) hook would not trigger.
 Instead I used the searchParams() hook and passed the color as a search parameter.
 Future updates might look into making a custon localStorage hook that exhibits the behavior I am looking for.

 # How to Use